Uiedbook/Exabase/README.md

 - Separation of concerns mechanism across tables.
 This allows for more efficiency by keeping each table manager in it own space.

-- Exabase uses the most efficient storage mechanism which includes message-pack's serialization and linux based archiving.

 - Exabase make an extensive use of Binary search algorithms and custom Binary inset algorithms, allowing for sorted storage and efficient query of data.